Maths is lead with wisdom by Mr Frost

-To equips the pupils of Hillside with a uniquely powerful set of tools to understand and change the world.
-These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
+At Hillside, we are determined to equip the pupils of Hillside with a uniquely powerful set of tools to understand and change the world.
+These tools include using a well-sequenced concrete, pictorial and abstract (CPA) approach that ensures the children have a depth of understanding that promotes logical thinking, reasoning, problem solving and the ability to think in abstract ways.
 We recognise that mathematics is integral to all aspects of life and with this in mind; we endeavour to ensure that our children develop a positive and enthusiastic attitude towards mathematics that will stay with them.

-At Hillside we use the National Curriculum for Mathematics (2014) as the basis of our mathematics programme.
+At Hillside, we use the National Curriculum for Mathematics (2014) as the basis of our mathematics programme and teachers have access to many resources that facilitate effective teaching and learning.
 We are committed to ensuring that all pupils achieve mastery in the key concepts of mathematics, appropriate for their age group, in order that they make genuine progress and avoid gaps in their understanding that provide barriers to learning as they move through their education.

 Mastery of maths, builds gradually as a child goes through school, is a tool for life, and immeasurably more valuable than the short term ability to answer questions in tests or exam.
 We are not in favour of labelling pupils as ‘high ability’ or ‘low ability’ and always put the ownership of learning on the children themselves.
-This approach is now the basis of each maths lessons and children are always given a choice of where they will begin their learning and are encouraged to take charge of the progress they make during the lesson by moving themselves on.
+This approach is now the basis of each maths lesson and, with some teacher guidance if required, children are given a choice of where they will begin their learning and are encouraged to take charge of the progress they make during the lesson by moving themselves on.
 Classes from year 1 to year 6 are using a ‘Bronze, Silver, Gold, Platinum’ approach to the activities that are set.
-This system enables the children to either consolidate their understanding of concepts before moving on (usually bronze and silver) or to apply their mathematical skills to reason and problem solve (usually gold and platinum).
+This system enables the children to either consolidate their understanding and develop fluency of concepts (usually bronze and silver) or to apply their mathematical skills to reason and problem solve (usually gold and platinum).

 A detailed, structured curriculum is mapped out across all phases, ensuring continuity and supporting transition.
 Effective mastery curricula in mathematics are designed in relatively small carefully sequenced steps, which must each be mastered before pupils move to the next stage.
 Fundamental skills and knowledge are secured first.
 This often entails focusing on curriculum content in considerable depth at early stages.